dmitrycello/yaglpp/README.md

 ### GLAD classes
 All classes in the _gl::_ namespace are counterparts of the GLAD API.
 They all have the default constructor creating an empty class object, this allows the class to exist before OpenGL initialization.
 Every GLAD class have a copy constructor, duplicating the source object, this allows to use it in an assignment statement, as a function parameter, or as a return value.
 Every class has a unique data member: either the 4-byte integer in _single id_ classes, or a pointer in _multi-object_ classes.
 All derived classes have the same data size as their parent classes, thus allowing to easily combine them within another stucture or class.
 Every class object is considered _empty_, if its data member is set to zero, in which case its **`isObject`** function returns false.
 The lifetime of the OpenGL object is controlled by the class destructor, it does not always destroy OpenGL object, depening on how this object is being created.
 If the class is created as an _automatic object_, it does destroy an OpenGL object, where as _reference object_ does not.

 **_Automatic object_** is a _single id_ class with the _autodelete_ internal flag set to true, while being created automatically via "lasy" creation, or explicitly via **`gen..`** method.
-The autodelete flag could not be modified during the object lifetime, but may be examined via **`isAutodelete`** method.
+This flag could not be modified during the object lifetime, but may be examined via **`isAutodelete`** method.
+It returns true for automatic, and false for reference objects.
 There could be only one automatic object at the time for each created OpenGL _id_, so when the object is being duplicated, the destinaton autodelete flag is set to false.
+The automatic object could be also cleaned up explicitly via **`delete..`** method.
 ```
 {
     gl::Texture2D t1, t2;  // Empty objects within a function scope